ekalalipour/Backend-Eikon/README.md

 <font size='9'>__Backend-Eikon__</font><br>
-<font size='5'>This repository contains a simple ETL pipeline implemented in Python using Flask.
+<font size='5'>This repository contains an ETL pipeline implemented in Python using Flask.
 The application allows you to process CSV files, derive features from them, and upload the processed data into a PostgreSQL database table.</font>

 <font size='5'>__Installation__</font><br>
 Clone this repository to your local machine.